ziyadedher/genetic-level-solver/README.md

 # Credits
 The basics of this program (release `v1.0`) was created in 8 hours at the University of Toronto St. George campus Local Hack Day hackathon.
 It placed first.

-Team members responsible for this program are the following:
+Team members responsible for this program are the following:<br />
 Eliano Anile<br />
 Jack McKinney<br />
 Lucas Rea<br />